CPAN-Security/security.metacpan.org/docs/glossary.md

 > 1. (CPANSec-2024) 🟦 SBOM Consumer.
 >     * SBOM Consumer roles gather, inspect, analyze, aggregate or verify SBOM metadata — _They make sure metadata and related artifacts are **Useful**, **Complete**, **Correct** or **Compliant**_.
->     * They don't have any specific metadata fields that are commonly used across the different supply-chain Consumer roles.
+>     * They don't have any specific metadata attributes that are commonly used across the different supply-chain Consumer roles.
 > 1. (CISA-2024-3) Receives the transferred SBOM.
 >     * This could include roles such as third parties, authors, integrators, and end users.
 > 1. (NTIA-2021, "Consume" category) They may view SBOM files to understand the contents, and use this information to support decision making & business processes, or to compare and contrast SBOMs to discover significant changes or vulnerabilities.